C.10 is the latest version, and full OTA ZIPs are available for both EU & India. Changelog:

 If you're currently on the stable track, you should have already received a notification from the app about the C.05/C.01 update.
 If you have an Indian device, please ensure you've selected either of the stable update methods in the app's settings, since the beta track doesn't receive updates separately from stable anymore (post Oppo-merger).
 Beta track is now meant only for the first few major Android builds, nothing more.
 Disable advanced mode as well, in case it's turned on for whatever reason.
 The stable track will continue to receive updates until the device is marked EOL (End-of-Life).

 Once you're on the main screen of the app, simply download the update presented to you and follow the installation guide.

 Note for EU users: the C.01 link in the app is official, however it differs slightly from what's returned by OTA to some people.
-It seems it's a "global" build, not EU specifically.
+It seems it's the "EU-NONEEA" build, not EUEX specifically.
 Backup your data and install at your own risk, though we recommend waiting for OTA.
 Email us at [email protected] or join our Discord server to help us capture the EUEX link.

 Can I revert to OxygenOS 11?